-Price: £295 (3 fully funded places are available free of charge to eligible applicants – see below for details)
+Price: 3 fully funded places are available free of charge to eligible applicants.
+Only fully funded places are still available.

 We are excited to announce our next specialist-led archaeology training programme as part of the MOLA Academy of Archaeological Specialist Training (MAAST).
 Made possible by the generous support of The Headley Trust, 'Rediscovering Roman London' will be run for 11 weeks, plus an additional follow-up lecture.
 The course will be delivered by our internationally renowned archaeological experts, allowing participants to play a part in piecing together stories of the past.

 Participants will join a team of archaeological finds specialists as they identify, record and analyse artefacts from Bucklersbury in the heart of Roman London.
 An excavation in the 1980s uncovered 2nd century AD timber Roman buildings facing onto the main road that ran through Londinium.
 The artefacts discovered include the personal possessions of the people who lived in these buildings and a large group of Roman pottery, possibly representing unsold stock from a warehouse or shop on this busy street that was destroyed in a fire.
 This pottery will form the central focus of the course, with participants learning how to use this material to answer archaeological questions.

 During the course participants will have the opportunity to:

 - handle and record Roman finds from London

 - choose an artefact to research and write a blog about it for the MOLA website

 - carry out investigative work and co-author an article about the project, the site and the material they have been recording and putting it into its wider context